CO2 Usage in Draft Beer: Ensuring Optimal Freshness and Carbonation

 Resolving Over-Carbonation Problems

 Over-carbonated beer can lead to excessive foam and a sharp, biting taste.
 More often than not, it's the consequence of too much CO2 in the keg.
 To solve this, one should first verify that the applied pressure is in line with the beer's specifications.
-Ideal pressure typically ranges between 10-14 PSI, depending on the type of beer.
+Ideal pressure typically ranges between 12-14 PSI, depending on the type of beer.
 If pressure settings are too high, one must gradually reduce the pressure and vent the keg to release excess CO2, allowing the beer to settle.
 Monitoring with a reliable CO2 pressure gauge can help prevent over-carbonation.

 Addressing Under-Carbonation and Foam Issues

 Under-carbonation often results in a flat beer with a lack of head, while incorrect pressure can cause excessive foam.
 This stems from either low CO2 pressure or temperature issues.
 The keg's temperature should remain consistent; fluctuations can disrupt the balance, causing the beer to absorb or release CO2 unpredictably.
-The first step in addressing these issues is to ensure the temperature is set for optimal carbonation, which is often between 38-42°F. Following that, balancing the draft system by adjusting the regulator to the correct pressure is crucial.
+The first step in addressing these issues is to ensure the temperature is set for optimal carbonation, which is around 38°F. Following that, balancing the draft system by adjusting the regulator to the correct pressure is crucial.
 For lingering foam problems, checking for obstructions in the lines or equipment mismatches may be necessary for troubleshooting.

 Advanced Draft Beer CO2 Insights